lokimeyburg/GlitchEngine/Notes.md

 - [x] Render the Skybox Game Object by reading the `.scene` file
 - [x] Render the Camera by reading the `.scene` file
 - [x] Clean up how the Camera is being added to the scene
-- [ ] [WIP] Render primitive textured meshes as Game Objects
+- [x] Render primitive textured meshes as Game Objects
+- [ ] Render primitive textured meshes by reading the `.scene` file
 - [ ] Scale the rendered mesh based on the parent GameObject's Transform component
-- [ ] Render primitive textured meshes by reading the `.scene` file
+- [ ] Refactor out "Custom SceneAsset Serializer" in `GlitchDemo.cs:153`
 - [ ] Delete `RefOrImmediate.cs` if it's no longer being used by now.
 - [x] Rename `EngineEmeddedAssets.cs` to `EngineEmbeddedAssets.cs`
 - [ ] Refactor ShaderHelper.LoadBytecode() to use embedded assets instead of loading from a filepath (that may or may not be there depending on how everything is published)